 Human Development and Family Studies (HDFS)

-Human Development and Family Studies is the only discipline and professional field with a primary focus on the family.
-The Human Development and Family Studies program area is concerned with the study of human development across the lifespan, the dynamics of marital and family relationships, and the conditions of the family and community.
-The ecological contexts of child, family, school, and community are emphasized to prepare graduates to effectively serve families, children, youth, adults, and older adults.
-Faculty engage in research, teaching, outreach, and professional service to effectively prepare students to become professionals who enhance the lives of individuals and families.
+Human Development and Family Studies (HDFS) is the only discipline and professional field with a primary focus on the family.
+The HDFS program area is concerned with the study of human development across the lifespan, the dynamics of family relationships, and the conditions of family and community.
+The ecological contexts of family, school, and community are emphasized to prepare graduates to effectively serve individuals and families.